Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 ~~~~~

 ### Indentation of comments

-Comments should be indented similar to the code which they refer to or can be on the same line if they are short.
+Comments should be indented in the same way as the code to which they refer or they can be in the same line if they are short.

-Text should be delimited with single space character from slash.
+The text of the comment should be separated from the slash character by a single space character.

 See the following example:

 ~~~~~{.cpp}